wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 In the following discussion, we assume that load/store addresses are word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.

-Overall, the WS can be implemented in one of the following ways: (1) All speculative data are stored in a linear log consisting of (addr., data) paris.
-To support efficient lookup using load/store addresses, a filter is checked before a linear search.
-The filter can be a bloom filter as in VTM [5], or a fast cache of recently accessed items.
-The log can be virtualized, can be accelerated by a hardware queue, or can be cache allocated.
-(2)

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)